Fiat Dino: Specifications

-The Fiat Dino coupe used an all-steel unibody construction.
+The Fiat Dino Coupé used an all-steel unibody construction.
 The Spider had an aluminum trunk lid.
 The dual-circuit braking system with vacuum servo operated on four wheel disc brakes.
 The upgraded Girling brakes of the Dino 2400 were shared with sports cars like the De Tomaso Pantera and Lamborghini Miura.
 Steering was of the worm and roller type by French manufacturer Gemmer.

 Suspension

 Front suspension was of the double wishbone type.
 The upper wishbone consisted of a stamped steel control arm, the lower one of a stamped steel link and an adjustable forward radius rod.
 Coaxial coil springs and hydraulic dampers were attached to the upper wishbone; an anti-roll bar was fitted.

-On 2.0-litre cars, the rear suspension consisted of a rigid axle on semi-elliptic springs (single-leaf on the spider, two-leaf on the coupé) and twin hydraulic dampers on each side.
+On 2.0-litre cars, the rear suspension consisted of a rigid axle on semi-elliptic springs (single-leaf on the spider, two-leaf on the Coupé) and twin hydraulic dampers on each side.
 It was located by a longitudinal reaction strut on each side, linked to the axle at the front and to the aft leaf spring attachment point at the rear.

 On 2.4-litre cars, the independent rear suspension consisted on each side of a long oblique stamped steel link (incorporating the spring seat) and a transverse link, attached to the same crossmember which supported the differential; there were coil springs, single hydraulic dampers and an anti-roll bar.

 Engines

 A peculiarity of Dino V6 engines was a 65° angle between the cylinder banks, instead of the usual 60°.
 The valvetrain consisted of 12 poppet valves timed by two chain-driven overhead camshafts.
 Compression ratio was 9:1 on both engines.
 Fuel was delivered via three twin-choke downdraught Weber Carburetors, normally 40 DCN 14 on 2.0 cars and 40 DCNF 12 on 2.4 cars.

 The 2.0-litre V6 had bore and stroke respectively of 86 mm and 57 mm, for a total displacement of 1,986.6 cc.
 The engine block was alloy, with inserted special cast iron wet cylinder liners; cylinder heads were aluminium as well, with cast iron valve seats and hemispherical combustion chambers.

-In 1968 the 2.0-litre Fiat Dino became the first car to have electronic ignition as standard.
+In 1968, the 2.0-litre Fiat Dino became the first car to have electronic ignition as standard.
 The Dinoplex C electronic capacitive discharge ignition was developed by Magneti Marelli expressly for the high-revving Dino V6 engine.
 Performance was impressive, with a 0–60 mph time of less than 8 seconds.
 Early Dino's were later on equipped with the Dinoplex C ignition.
 Its primary function was to prevent fouling of the sparkplugs in town use.

 The 2.4-litre V6 had bore and stroke respectively of 92.5 mm and 60 mm, for a total displacement of 2,418 cc.
 The redesigned engine block was cast iron.